 As a teacher, coach, and camp professional, Nate Fuller brings a wealth of experience to his role as Boys Director.
-He and his wife, Ellie, live in Mankato, MN, with their 3 sons and dog, Tata.
+He and his wife, Ellie, live in Mankato, MN, with their 3 sons and dog, Tala.
 Nate teaches high school history and currently serves as the head golf coach.
 He had previously served as the head coach of the girls’ hockey team.
 He is also the head of Project for Teens - a service organization at his school.

 Camp Mishawaka takes great care in selecting its staff.
 Married couples, veteran teachers and college aged men and women work together to carry on the tradition of “Safety, Health and Happiness.”